Oakland Coliseum station

 The station complex of Amtrak's Oakland Coliseum station and Bay Area Rapid Transit (BART)'s Coliseum station is located in the East Oakland area of Oakland, California, United States.
 The two stations, located about 600 ft apart, are connected to each other and to the Oakland Coliseum/Oakland Arena sports complex with an accessible pedestrian bridge.
+The BART station is served by the Orange, Green, and Blue lines; the Amtrak station is served by the Capitol Corridor service.

-The BART station opened in 1972, serving the then-new Oakland Coliseum and the surrounding neighborhood.
-The Amtrak platform was added in 2005, making it one of two transfer points between BART and Amtrak's Capitol Corridor service.
-In 2014, the complex became the terminus of the Coliseum–Oakland International Airport line, providing a rail connection to Oakland International Airport.
+The BART station opened in 1972, serving the six-year-old Oakland Coliseum and surrounding neighborhood.
+The Amtrak platform was added in 2005, making it one of two transfer points between BART and Amtrak.
+In 2014, the complex became the terminus of the Oakland Airport Connector, providing a rail connection to Oakland San Francisco Bay Airport.
 The station also serves as a transfer point for AC Transit buses and business park shuttles.